ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 Processing the observation files before analysis is a crucial step in extracting useful insights data.<br>
 Heasarc provide [streamlined steps](https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/) for processing the Nicer observation files.<br>
 <img src="assets/nicer_pipeline.png" alt="Nicer Data Processing Pipeline" width="500px" height="500px"><br>
-Figure 1.This is Wokrflow showing nicerl3-spect and nicerl3-lc to make standard spectral and light curve products.<br>

 Before starting the analysis, we need to clean the event file using `nicerl2`.This tool streamlines the standard pipeline processing of an observation by eliminating intermediate steps.

-The extraction of Spectrum can be done from the observation file with [nicerl3-spect](https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/nicerl3-spect/)

-The `nicerl3-spect` task requires the output of the `nicerl2` task.
-The task will look in the supplied input directory name for the subdirectory xti/event_cl.
+The extraction of Spectrum can be done from the observation file with [nicerl3-spect](https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/nicerl3-spect/), this task requires the output of the `nicerl2` task.
+It will look in the supplied input directory name for the subdirectory xti/event_cl.

-Upon completion, nicerl3-spect will processed the `spectrum`, `ARF`, `RMF`, `SCORPEON background`, `background RMF`, `Sky ARF`, `"Load" file`, `Graphical output` products.
+Upon completion, `nicerl3-spect` will processed the `spectrum`, `ARF`, `RMF`, `SCORPEON background`, `background RMF`, `Sky ARF`, `"Load" file`, `Graphical output` products.

 Similarly Extraction of Power spectrum can be done with `nicerl3-lc`.